IKNL/PZP-FHIR-R4/STU3/input/pagecontent/data-model.md

 A patient's ACP preferences can be documented using a structured form, such as the one developed by IKNL.
 This implementation guide provides a corresponding <a href="Questionnaire-ACP-zib2017.html">FHIR Questionnaire resource</a> to ensure standardized and interoperable data capture.

+The Questionnaire's primary function is to specify its identity and question identifiers required to capture answers in a QuestionnaireResponse.
+The Questionnaire is based on the ACP form dataset and aims to preserve the zib structure as much as possible.
+To ensure the intended meaning is preserved in both the Questionnaire and QuestionnaireResponse, some questions correspond to zib concepts with preset answer codes that are marked as readOnly.
+This approach tightly couples the Questionnaire and QuestionnaireResponse to the underlying zib data model.
+The Questionnaire is not specifically designed for direct use in a user interface, though this is possible.
+For optimal user interaction, the questionnaire may need customization, for example, hiding preselected and read-only questions.

 Two example QuestionnaireResponse resources, based on this Questionnaire, are included:

 * <a href="QuestionnaireResponse-HendrikHartman-20201001.html">QuestionnaireResponse for Hendrik Hartman (01-01-2020)</a>